kisonecat/tikzwolke/README.md

 <img src="http://images.tikzwolke.com/sha1/dc40db944d1e8f4ab868502fddf6b026710056af">

-Because tikzwolke.js relies on `crypto.window.subtle`, you must use https.
+Because tikzwolke.js relies on `crypto.window.subtle`, you must use https and a browser supporting WebCrypto.
+Additionally, currently SHA1 hashes are used which aren't available on Edge.  <b>These bugs will be fixed (with an appropriate polyfill) in the 1.0 release.</b>

 Amazon S3 is used as a caching layer, so a TikZ image need only be rendered once globally.